Getting informed consent for user research

 - read the consent form aloud and collect their consent on an audio or video recording

-Whichever approach you are taking, make sure the participants have time to read the research and consent information carefully, and that you give them an explicit opportunity to ask questions.
+Whichever approach we are taking, we make sure the participants have time to read the research and consent information carefully.
+And we give them an explicit opportunity to ask questions.

 During the session #